jamesabrown/gatekeeper/README.md

 AWS_SECRET_ACCESS_KEY           | AWS Secret Access Key
-GK_AUTH_TOKEN                   | Used to validate the Http requests EXPIRE_TIME                     | Expire time of IPs entered into the security group
+GK_AUTH_TOKEN                   | Used to validate the Http requests EXPIRE_TIME                     | Expire time of IPs entered into the security group ALLOWED_COUNTRIES               | Optional list of whitelisted countries

-* Copy env.list.sample to env.list and populate with correct values

 ### Optional parameters
 If the environment variable `ALLOWED_COUNTRIES` is set, Gatekeeper will only allow countries defined within that variable.
 `ALLOWED_COUNTRIES` is expected to have values arranged in the following way: `United States,Canada,Brazil`

 ## Run Gatekeeper
+To get Gatekeeper running in Docker with the correct environment variables, copy env.list.sample to env.list and populate it with the correct values.

 Gatekeeper has a Docker container built to run the app easily with the following commands

 ```shell